acm-uic/sigwebdev-authenticated-todo/README.md

 # How To get started
 1. clone repo

-2. run:
+2. run (in base directory of repo):
 ```
 npm install
 ```

-in base directory of repo
+3. run (in /client directory of repo) :

-3. run:
 ```
 npm install
 ```

-in /client directory of repo
+4. run (in /server directory of repo):

-4. run:
 ```
 npm install
 ```
-in /server directory of repo

 5. run:
 ```